Yiijee/flybrain_image_toolkit/FAFB_HAT/readme.md

 - Download neuron meshes
 - Transfer meshes into brain template
-- *optional* keep only Soma and main neurite to highlight the tracts Currently using a threshold of 0.2 for all lineages.
-Will make it adapative in the next version.
+- *optional* keep only Soma and main neurite to highlight the tracts Currently using a configurable downsampling factor for all lineages.
+Default value of 10 provides balanced resolution and processing speed.
 - Voxelize meshes

 ## HAT_FAFB Module Documentation